facebook/react-native/ReactWindows/Readme.md

 Unit Tests:

 - Open up the Test Explorer Tests->Windows->Test Explorer, then select Run All.
-You can reach out to eric or myself if you're experiencing any test failures.
+You can reach out to Erik Schlegel or Eric Rozellif you experience any test failures.